Zoom – How to Stay Secure with this Video Conferencing Platform

-Zoom has become the popular platform of choice for online video chatting due to its high functionality and ease of use while businesses and schools continue to work from home during COVID-19.
+Zoom is the popular platform of choice for online video chatting due to its high functionality and ease of use while businesses and schools continue to work from home during COVID-19.

 With a sudden overwhelming surge of users, Zoom fell victim to cyber-attacks known as “Zoombombing.”
 Video calls are being hijacked and offensive language and images are being placed on video calls.
 The FBI has issued a security warning due to these attacks.

 While Zoom works to put out the fires of these security breaches, there are steps you can take to make sure your conference calls are secure.
 You don’t need to stop using the video conferencing tool.
 Just be cautious, and follow these steps to avoid being Zoombombed: